 Private halls of residences – there are also a number of private halls of residence in Bournemouth.
-Although we are aware that many are currently fully booked or with very limited availability for this September, they might be running waiting lists you can join.
+Although we are aware that many are fully booked or with very limited availability, they might be running waiting lists you can join.
 Some options to try are: Belaton House, Mercury House, Winton Halls, The Artisan, Lulworth Student Co.
 Skyline and Oxford Point (please note: BU is not affiliated to any of these halls of residence so is unable to endorse or recommend).

 HomeStay – local families who have rooms available to rent in their homes.
 You can contact Residential Services for our list of local Home Stay options and also search the Homestay.com website (please note: BU is not affiliated in any way to Homestay.com so is unable to endorse or recommend).

-Looking for other BU students to share with?
+Looking for other BU students to share a house with?

 We have set up a HomeFinders Facebook page to help students find housemates.
 You can go here and advertise what you are looking for.
 It's a great way to speed up your search and exchange information with other students who are also looking.